 A super easy, no mixer required cake that is loaded with spice, nuts and Biscoff.
 Topped with a luscious brown butter cream cheese frosting, this is truly the cake of Fall.

 I would just like to take a moment to introduce to everyone the cake that holds the 2nd spot in my Top 3 Cakes of All Time list 😀 It is one that is beyond my wildest dreams and everyone who has been lucky enough to taste it feels the same way <3

-This cake has everything and I mean EVERYTHING! you guys… bursting with flavour; spice, nuts, butter; stick to your fork moist, fluffier than the softest clouds, creamier than silk and more decadent than the richest chocolate cake you know 😉
+This Autumn spice cake has everything and I mean EVERYTHING! you guys… bursting with flavour; spice, nuts, butter; stick to your fork moist, fluffier than the softest clouds, creamier than silk and more decadent than the richest chocolate cake you know.

-I made this an oil based cake because I wanted to have that texture, my absolute favourite cake texture ;), that is velvety yet fluffy and I put so much flavour into the actual cake so there was no worry about losing that buttery goodness.
+I made this an oil based cake because I wanted to have that texture, my absolute favourite cake texture that is velvety yet fluffy.
+I put so much flavour into the actual cake so there was no worry about losing that buttery goodness.

 This also paved the way for me to focus all of my buttery attention into the frosting and oh man the frosting! two words people; brown butter!

 And……………….cream cheese.
 Brown butter cream cheese frosting you guys! and that’s not all!
 I took it a step further and tossed in some crushed Biscoff biscuits, first folded into the frosting itself and then scattered all over the top.

 - Spices: I used mostly cinnamon and ginger but the addition of nutmeg and cloves are delicious too.